aarmitage/structure_title/README.md

 structure_title
 ===============

-Uses structure page URI in Expression Engine to extract last segment to obtain entry title.
+Uses structure page URI in Expression Engine to extract the last segment from the URI (url_title) to obtain the entry title.

 **Usage**